qompassai/KO/README.md

 2. [Post-quantum healthcare: A roadmap for cybersecurity resilience in medical data](https://pubmed.ncbi.nlm.nih.gov/38826742/)
 3. [Transitioning organizations to post-quantum cryptography](https://pubmed.ncbi.nlm.nih.gov/35546191/)

-# What Releasing this software under the AGPL (Affero General Public License) means:
-The software is free to use, modify, and share.
-Anyone who uses the software must also share any changes they make to it.
-If someone uses the software to provide a service over the internet, they must make the source code of their version available to users of that service.
-This ensures that improvements and modifications to the software remain open and accessible to everyone.
-It prevents companies from taking the free software, modifying it, and then selling it as a closed-source product without giving back to the community.
-Users always have the right to see and modify the code of AGPL software they're using, even if it's part of an online service.
-In essence, AGPL is designed to keep software free and open, especially in the age of cloud computing and web services.
-It encourages sharing and collaboration while protecting the original creators' intent for the software to remain open source.

 # Acknowledgment
 We would like to thank the Ruth Jackson Orthopaedic Society and Zimmer Biomet for their generous support of our work.

 # Dual-License Notice
 This repository and all applications within it are dual-licensed under the terms of the [Qompass Commercial Distribution Agreement (CDA)](LICENSE) and [GNU Affero General Public License v3.0 (AGPL-3.0)](LICENSE-AGPL) licenses.